 Sometimes children are hurt because of the medical treatment they’ve received.
 The legal term for that type of lawsuit is “medical malpractice.”

 For children whose injuries may be due to medical malpractice, there are challenging questions related to the statute of limitations.
 While the general rule is that the statute of limitation for a medical malpractice action is two years, a child’s parents may bring an action up to two years after the child’s fifth year.
 Children may also have suffered injuries during the pregnancy or birth process.

 The Krause Law Firm attorneys are skilled at determining the correct date for filing suit.

 Injuries to children are important cases, and they are close to the hearts of The Krause Law Firm’s attorneys.
 Roger Krause has young children.
-Bob Witcher just became a first-time grandfather.
 The joy and blessing of children cannot be overstated, and when a tragic injury occurs, it is important that everything possible is done to fix the situation.